Degrees

 BOOKS

-One Nation Under Guns: How Gun Culture Distorts our History and Threatens our Democracy, forthcoming with Crown, January 2024
+One Nation Under Guns: How Gun Culture Distorts our History and Threatens our Democracy, Crown, 2024

 The Dangerous God: Christianity and the Soviet Experiment, NIUP, 2017